Nootka-io/wee-benchmarking-tool/README.md

 | resiliparse       | 0.8528   | 0.9852    | 0.8529 | 0.9143 | 0.8819          | 60.4696   |
 | trafilatura       | 0.9124   | 0.9485    | 0.908  | 0.9278 | 0.8567          | 28.5527   |

 As you can see goose3 take a significant boost running in parallel surpassing others that also gain.
 Most surprising is resiliparse, still the fastest, but significantly slower in parallel than sequentially.
+Part of the issue with resiliparse might be the use of C++/Cython, which may not play well with Dask and dask bags, but this needs to be investigated more.

 **ToDos:** Provide more insights into the metrics and how the metrics are calculated.